Languages: Upper Key Stage 2 French

 Lesson plans and teacher videos to instil confidence in your teaching of French

-Pupils discover that there are many countries in the world that speak French, and they learn to give and follow directions in French and to use comparative language, which they practise as they explore different French-speaking countries and the cultural treasures belonging to those countries.
+Pupils discover that there are many countries in the world that speak French, and they learn to give and follow directions in French, discuss climate and use comparative language, which they practise as they explore different French-speaking countries and the cultural treasures belonging to those countries.

-Pupils conjugate the verb ‘aller’- to go, identify correct prepositions, learn sports vocabulary, how to express preferences and expand their knowledge of country names.
-They develop their cultural knowledge of Pétanque, the Tour de France and the Olympics and consolidate their learning by writing a magazine article about participating in the Olympic Games.
+Pupils conjugate the verb ‘aller’- to go, identify correct prepositions, learn sports vocabulary, how to express preferences plus the infinitive.
+They expand their knowledge of country names and develop their cultural knowledge of Pétanque, the Tour de France and the Olympics, consolidating their learning by writing a magazine article about participating in the Olympic Games.

-Pupils develop many important strategies in this football themed unit which they can use in their future learning of other languages and subjects.
-Children develop their speaking and listening skills; asking and responding to questions about football as well as working on their written French by adapting football player profiles in French based on research of a chosen player.
+In this football-themed unit, pupils develop and practise many important learning strategies that they can use in their future learning of other languages and subjects.
+Children develop their reading, speaking and listening skills, responding to questions about footballers, building to writing their own football player profiles in French based on research of a chosen player.